 Reset To Factory Settings

-If formatting doesn’t solve the Samsung Galaxy S10/S10+ that is not detecting SD card issues, reset your phone to its factory settings may do.
+If formatting doesn’t solve the problem, resetting your phone to its factory settings may do the trick.
 Resetting the phone to factory reset will erase the data on it.
 Make sure to back up your data before starting the process.

 1. Open the Settings app on your Galaxy S10/S10+